Distribution warehouse

 Areas of application of a distribution warehouse

-Often, distribution warehouses also offer a wide variety of value-added services, such as:
+Distribution warehouses often also offer a wide range of value-added services, such as:

 • Labeling